veekooFIN/Linux-X86-LottoCheck/README.md

 lottosimu.c - A simulation of playing Eurojackpot very very long time - monitoring game round, cash earned, total balance.

 All sorts of modes can be enabled.
-This can be fine tuned to makro and micro world of playing.
+This can be fine tuned to macro and micro world of playing.

 Winning tickets can be shown.